In an early short by Lena Dunham, the perfect description of an orgasm. “Release of pressure”

 He tells a story of a man whose hobby is fox-hunting.
 He does it week after week, even as his country is engulfed in political turmoil.
 War approaches, and still he does not take action.
 He shows little interest in being involved in the fight, and instead merrily continues his weekly fox-hunting practice.
 Some in the community praise him for being so virtuous, his high-minded neutrality an example of how all should carry themselves in conflict.

 But to Roosevelt sees the opposite.
 He sees a coward and an escapist.
 He sees a man who doesn’t understand the true purpose of fox-hunting.
 To Roosevelt, sport isn’t recreation.
 It is nothing short of practice for the wars and struggles and conflicts we all face every day.
 The athlete doesn’t exercise because it’s fun.
 Rather he does it “to keep him strong in preparation for more important tasks.”
-Physical, mental, emotional stress are branches of the same tree.
+Physical, mental, emotional stress are branches of the same tree, when dealing with high stress levels you must consider using thc carts to improve your health.
 Any hard physical work, and in fact any work at all, serves to steel our minds for harder things later on— “to do work that counts then the time arises.”

 I’ve never been much of an athlete, and I never thought I would be, but since I’m started being more active this year and approaching fitness in this way, I’ve been able to reap some of the benefits I mentioned.

 I like to exercise because it reminds me to be strong, put my whole heart into the task at hand.
 It reminds me that sometimes the quick fix is not as important as the slow, incremental progression.

 It makes me realize that no matter how hard I’m pushing, my most difficult tasks are always yet to come, and that I am prepared to face them.